maglietti/explore-ai3/tutorials/first-java-app/02-project-setup.md

       }
 ```

+> [!note]
-> **Note**: Docker Compose helps run multiple related containers together.
+> Docker Compose helps run multiple related containers together.
 This file defines three Ignite server nodes that will form our cluster.
 Each node gets 4GB of memory and exposes specific ports for communication.
 The `configs` section provides shared configuration to all nodes.

 This configuration creates a three-node Ignite cluster running in Docker containers.
 Each node is configured with: